 However, this is Japan, and duty should always trump emotion, especially with police officers.
-Hiroshi soldiers on, investigating leads through seedy hostess nightclubs, which a notch above brothels.
+Hiroshi soldiers on, investigating leads through seedy hostess nightclubs, which are a notch above brothels.
 But when Takamatsu mysteriously disappears, Hiroshi teams up with ex-sumo wrestler Sakaguchi to find his mentor and why exactly Steve Deveaux was murdered.

 The novel is divided between Michiko and Hiroshi.
-Little by little, we learn more about Michiko’s motives, and Hiroshi uncovers more about the shady dealings surrounding Bentley Associates.
-The plot is quite dense and the corrupt real estate at the center somewhat reminded me of Chinatown.
+Little by little, we learn more about Michiko’s motives, and Hiroshi uncovers more about the shady activities surrounding Bentley Associates.
+The plot is quite dense and the corrupt real estate deal at the center somewhat reminded me of Chinatown.
 This isn’t an airport novel, but rather a fairly complex mystery-thriller that kicks over the rock that is modern-day Tokyo and shows you all the nasty creatures crawling beneath it.

 Michael Pronko Interview